 Citizen’s Police Academy

 The 11-session course gives participants an overview of several divisions and operations of the police department, from Patrol to Criminal Investigations.
-Attendees have the option to participate in the Firearms Training Simulator (FATS) at Hagerstown Community College, where they respond to police scenarios in an interactive video game setting.
 Class members can also go on a ride-along with a police officer and be trained for emergency preparedness in the event of a natural disaster.
 All sessions are led by current police personnel who use real-life examples from their experiences to instruct the class.

 Session 1 - Meet the Chief

 1 E. Franklin Street